bloomberg/chromium.bb/CONTRIBUTING.md

 Licensing
 =========

-Wayland is licensed with the intention to be usable anywhere X.org is.
+Weston is licensed with the intention to be usable anywhere X.org is.
 Originally, X.org was covered under the MIT X11 license, but changed to the MIT Expat license.
-Similarly, Wayland was covered initially as MIT X11 licensed, but changed to the MIT Expat license, following in X.org's footsteps.
+Similarly, Weston was covered initially as MIT X11 licensed, but changed to the MIT Expat license, following in X.org's footsteps.
 Other than wording, the two licenses are substantially the same, with the exception of a no-advertising clause in X11 not included